 Liquids with high viscosity present a unique challenge to level measurement sensors.
 While some sensors work just fine, others require a little extra maintenance, and some should simply be avoided.
+At Automation Products Group, Inc. (APG), we’ve put together a guide on how to measure the level of viscous liquids.

 Viscosity for a fluid is the measure of its resistance to a gradual change in shape by shear stress or tensile stress.
 Another way to think of it is the thickness or stickiness of a fluid.
-For example, water is not a very viscous fluid whereas honey and molten glass are.
+For example, water isn’t a very viscous fluid whereas honey and molten glass are.

 Liquid (@ 25 °C unless specified) |